streamich/libreact/docs/Introduction.md

 ## Enhancer

-*Enhancer* is a HOC that receives AND returns a React component.
+*Enhancer* is a HOC that receives AND returns a React components.